WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Off-chain transaction

-An off-chain transaction is the movement of value outside of the block chain.
+An off-chain transaction is the movement of value outside of the blockchain.
 While an on-chain transaction—usually referred to as simply a transaction—modifies the blockchain and depends on the blockchain to determine its validity.
 An off-chain transaction relies on other methods to record and validate the transaction.
 :::